ankit20027/CO_group_39_assignment/README.md

 # CO M21 Assignment
 Starter repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD

-## Adding code
+## About code
-* Add the assembler code in the `Simple-Assembler` directory.
-Add the commands to execute the assembler in `Simple-Assembler/run`.
+* The assembler code is in the `Simple-Assembler` directory.
+The commands to execute the assembler is `Simple-Assembler/run`.
-* Add the simulator code in the `SimpleSimulator` directory.
-Add the commands to execute the assembler in `SimpleSimulator/run`.
+* The simulator code in the `SimpleSimulator` directory.
+The commands to execute the assembler is `SimpleSimulator/run`.
-* Make sure that both the assembler and the simulator read from `stdin`.
-* Make sure that both the assembler and the simulator write to `stdout`.
+* Both the assembler and the simulator read from `stdin` and writes to `stdout`.

-## How to evaluate
+## Some tests
-* Go to the `automatedTesting` directory and execute the `run` file with appropiate options passed as arguments.
+* Go to the `Testing` directory to find some test cases for both assembler and simulator.
-* Options available for automated testing:
-	1. `--verbose`: Prints verbose output
-	2. `--no-asm`: Does not evaluate the assembler
-	3. `--no-sim`: Does not evaluate the simulator